zkamvar/grosbeak/README.md

 status](https://www.r-pkg.org/badges/version/grosbeak)](https://CRAN.R-project.org/package=grosbeak)
 <!-- badges: end -->

 This is a toy it is not alive.
+I made this package after I added a solution to the [Nested Templated Data entry in Rosetta Code](https://rosettacode.org/wiki/Nested_templated_data#R)

 ## Example